 Gnat eggs and pupae can reside in the mixes we use to start our seeds and grow our plants.
 They love that moist, organic media.

-According to University of California's Integrated Pest Management Program, a generation of fungus gnats can be produced in about 17 days.
-This number may vary, depending on temperature (eggs hatch in 3 days at 75 degrees Fahrenheit).
+A generation of fungus gnats can be produced in about 17 days. [source] This number may vary, depending on temperature (eggs hatch in 3 days at 75 degrees Fahrenheit).

 If you want to confirm that you have fungus gnat larvae in your potting mix, use slices of potato.
 Larvae are attracted to potatoes, and they’ll leave the soil to feed on it.